refenv/cijoe-pkg-fio/README.rst

   # Directory containing results from cijoe run with `fio-output*` files
   RESULTS=/path/to/dir/with/fio-output/files/

-  # Run using the testplan for Zoned devices
+  # Run using the testplan exercising fio
   cij_extractor \
       --extractor fio_json_read
       --output $RESULTS